zdravkov/kendo-docs/api/wrappers/jsp/dropDownList.md

 ### delay `float`

-Specifies the delay in ms before the search text typed by the end user is cleared.
+Specifies the delay in milliseconds before the search-text typed by the end user is cleared.

 #### Example
     <kendo:dropDownList delay="delay">